grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

      If you previously copied the value of `mimir.config` into your values file, then take the latest version of the `memcached` configuration in the `mimir.config` from the `values.yaml` file in the Helm chart.
 1. Decide whether or not to update the `nginx` configuration:
    - Unless you have overridden the value of `nginx.nginxConfig.file`, and you are using the default `mimir.config`, then skip this step.
-   - Otherwise, compare the overridden `nginx.nginxConfig.file` value to the one in the `values.yaml` file in the Helm chart and incorporate the differences.
+   - Otherwise, compare the overridden `nginx.nginxConfig.file` value to the one in the `values.yaml` file in the Helm chart, and incorporate the differences.
    Pay attention to the sections that contain `x_scope_orgid`.
-The value in the `values.yaml` file contains nginx configuration that adds the `X-Scope-OrgId` header to incoming requests that do not have it already set.
-This change preserves the default behaviour of the chart with regards to multi-tenancy.
+   The value in the `values.yaml` file contains Nginx configuration that adds the `X-Scope-OrgId` header to incoming requests that do not already set it.

+     > **Note:** This change allows Mimir clients to keep sending requests without needing to specify a tenant ID, even though multi-tenancy is now enabled by default.

 ## (Optional) Use the new, simplified configuration method

-In version 2.1.0 of the Helm chart, `mimir.config` is the recommended way to set Mimir configuration properties.
+In version 2.1.0 of the Helm chart, `mimir.config` was the recommended way to set Mimir configuration properties.
 This has lead to a couple problems:

 - Changing any property requires copying the entire configuration string and carefully incorporating updates from the chart on each release.